A REAL GAME CHANGER

 Our team consists of leading experts with great competencies within the seafood industry and aquaculture farming.
 Norcod is currently in the process of expanding its team that is led by CEO Hilde R. Storhaug.

 Norcod also have a highly experienced Board of Directors, with relevant competencies in the fields of expertise that is important for constructively developing the company.
-The Board consists of Boe Spurré, Marit Solberg, Christian Riber and Jan Severin Sølbæk.
+The Board consists of Boe Spurré, Marit Solberg, Christian Riber, Jan Severin Sølbæk and Anders Bjerno.

 "The chance of success with profitable cod farming has never been greater than now!"

 Cod farming has not been synonymous with success in Norway.
 In the early 2000, there were several optimists pursuing cod farming, these were however unsuccessful.
 We have undergone why these companies failed and made a thorough analysis of “why it went wrong” to ensure that none of the same factors will impact Norcod.

 The first effort took place during 2004-2012 with an over-establishment of companies that drove full-scale production.
 One major issue was that these companies were basing their production on the 1st generation of stem fish.
 This caused challenges such as deceases, cannibalism and escapes which in turn lead to unsustainable production factors.